 Rachel – Assisting with instruction of children at our Palo Alto locations, Rachel enthusiastically shares knowledge and a positive attitude.
 She started training in the late 1980’s.

 Farshid – Started karate training in the late 1980’s, Farshid helps beginners understand fine points of techniques when called upon to do so.

 Yong – Yong has been diligently working on his basic form for many years and when called upon to help others he does so with an authentic desire to help.
 Yong has excellent basic form that others should try to emulate.

-That’s over 200 years of cumulative experience, in case you lost count!
+That’s well over 200 years of cumulative experience, in case you lost count!